michaelcrubenstein/brookline-mbta-compliance-site/content/posts/brookline-zoning-by-law-requirements.md

 weight: 200
 categories: ["Compliance"]
 ---
 Brookline must designate a land area of at least 41 acres that allow multi-family housing by right, known as its "multi-family zoning district".
-The district must have a theoretical capacity of 6,990 units of housing.
+The district must have a theoretical [capacity]( {{< ref capacity-use >}} ) of 6,990 units of housing.

-At least 50% of the district must be comprised of contiguous lots.
-Each part of the district must be at least 5 acres of contiguous lots.
+At least 50% of the district must be comprised of contiguous parcels.
+No part of the district that is less than 5 contiguous acres can count toward the 41 acre minimum size requirement.

 90% of the district must be within 0.5 miles of an MBTA subway station, commuter rail station, ferry terminal or bus station.